pdil/PDColorPicker/README.md

 ## 📲 Example

-To run the example project, clone the repo, and run `pod install` from the Example directory.
+To run the example project, clone the repo, and run `pod install` from the Examples directory.

 ## 🙋‍♂️ Author